 Since the beginning of the lockdown POP ideas has been supporting more than eighty voluntary, community, social enterprise groups and organisations across the city with one-to-one advice on how they might survive the economic and social impact of the pandemic.
 The team of advisors has been supporting more than twice as many groups and organisations than usual and spending twice as much time with their clients in their one-to-one sessions (via Zoom).

 The expertise and input from the POP ideas team has helped to double the number of successful applications compared to this time last year and directly secure about £135,000 of funding since the 29th of March.
 At the same time, the team has been constantly promoting information from some of the country’s most significant funders, such as, the National Lottery, Sport England, the Arts Council and the RANK Foundation to its clients and flagging up opportunities for emergency funding.
 All this activity has helped to bring in about a quarter of a million pounds of funding to provide much-needed financial support across the city’s voluntary and community sector.
-More than half of this has come from the Devon Community Fund with £162,897 of emergency money being awarded to forty-four charities and community projects across the city.
+More than half of this has come from the Devon Community Foundation with £162,897 of emergency money being awarded to forty-four charities and community projects across the city.

 Imogen Potter, the Capacity Building Manager for POP ideas, says it has been troubling to hear how many of the city’s community projects are facing such uncertainty; without them, says Imogen, we all lose out: